 Windows, external doors and joinery

 Repair category 2

-Notes Windows and doors are of an older style and aspects are affected by general wear and tear.
-A double glazed unit at the second bedroom has failed where condensation has formed between the panes of glass.
+Notes Windows and doors serving the property are of mixed age.
+Older aspects are affected by general wear and tear.
 Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units, opening mechanisms and other components.
+Older windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units, opening mechanisms and other components.